 In this section we will guide you through some of our other blogs, which contain detailed thoughts and guidance that will best serve you in your future interviews.

 This is what interviewers are trying to find out

 As recruitment experts, we explain what employers are trying to uncover during the interview process.
 From your CV, experience and industry knowledge to personality traits, body language and personal goals, this is how to ace an interview.

 Do you have an interview coming up?
 Are you looking for advice on making a great first impression?
 This blog will really help you to understand how to make a good first impression.

 Questions to ask in an interview

-Being politely inquisitive about a role, company culture and expectations can show genuine interest – make sure you ask the right questions in an interview with our advice in this blog, take a look here.
+Being politely inquisitive about a role, company culture and expectations can show genuine interest.